 Started in a Davis living room in 1972, the Davis Food Co-op has grown into a full-service food cooperative owned and operated by over 9,000 local households.
 In a town of 65K, that is quite a percentage of the population.
-We've operated at 620 G Street since March, 1984.
+We've operated at 620 G Street since March of 1984.
 In 1990, we were able to buy our building.
-We renovated and remodeled in 1992 and 1997 and 2007, and in 2015 we "reset" the Grocery aisles, our Wellness aisles (formerly HABA), and upgraded our Meat Department with a brand-new, energy-saving meat case.
+We renovated in 1992, 1997 and 2007, and in 2015 we "reset" the Grocery aisles, our Wellness aisles (formerly HABA), and upgraded our Meat Department with a brand-new, energy-saving meat case.
 So far in 2016, we've added eco-savvy LED lights to our registers for a smoother check-out experience, and unleashed another Patronage Refund.
-For more Co-op history, please scroll down!
+For more Co-op history, please scroll down.